square-computersetup/square-computersetup.github.io/_pages/mac-chrome.md

   overlay_color: "#333"
 ---

-Now, some extra steps to get Google Chrome properly setup for use as your primary web browser.
+Now, some extra steps to get Google Chrome properly set up for use as your primary web browser.
 Let's start with accessing __Spotlight__ by clicking on the magnifying glass icon in the extreme top-right corner of the desktop:

 {% include figure url="/assets/images/mac-spotlight.png" image_path="/assets/images/mac-spotlight.png" caption="(Spotlight is the built-in search tool for MacOS)" %}